2023 CFL draft

-The 2023 CFL National Draft is a selection of National players by Canadian Football League teams that is scheduled to take place on May 2, 2023, at 8:00 pm ET.
-72 players will be chosen from among eligible players from Canadian Universities across the country, as well as Canadian players playing in the NCAA.
-That number is subject to change if there are any additional forfeited selections.
+The 2023 CFL national draft was a selection of national players by Canadian Football League teams that took place on May 2, 2023, at 8:00 pm ET.
+72 players were chosen from among eligible players from Canadian Universities across the country, as well as Canadian players playing in the NCAA and NAIA.

+The draft was broadcast live on TSN for the first two rounds with subsequent rounds being streamed online.
+The TSN production was hosted by Farhan Lalji and featured the CFL on TSN panel, including Duane Forde, Marshall Ferguson, Jim Barker, and Dave Naylor.

+Combines

-For the first time the CFL will hold a players combine at the University of Waterloo's Feridun Hamdullahpur Field House.
+For the first time the CFL held an invitational players combine at the University of Waterloo's Feridun Hamdullahpur Field House on March 3, 2023.
+The main combine took place March 22-26, 2023, at the Commonwealth Stadium Field House in Edmonton, AB.